 This building at 1129 Wharf Street and 15 Bastion Square was originally built in 1862.
 It was originally a single story building and the second floor was added in 1884-1885.

-Since 1972, this building has been occupied by restaurants on the main level and nightclubs on the upper floor.
+For most of its history it has been used for warehouses, commercial or light industrial purposes.
+But since 1972, this building has been occupied by restaurants on the main level and nightclubs on the upper floor.

 This building was listed on the Canadian Register of Historic Places in 1975.